 One of the legacies of the Ferguson Commission is not necessarily going to be the report we develop, but the conversations we have caused among a diverse group of people.
 It’s tailed off somewhat, but there was not a business meeting I went to, or a lunch I had, or phone calls I’d make when someone wouldn’t ask me about the Ferguson Commission and what’s going on.
 I had to do as much listening as I did talking because everyone wanted to tell their story, and it gave me an opportunity to listen and then explain the issue.

 I had some pretty interesting positive conversations.
-I think that’s really the legacy that I see us leaving now that these groups are engaged.
+That’s really the legacy I see us leaving now that these groups are engaged.

-You know, I was adamant, and still am today, that this is not a black–white issue in Ferguson.
+You know, I was adamant, and still am today, that this is not a Black–White issue in Ferguson.
 Obviously, that was subliminally there.
-But, it was a police–black issue that erupted and that’s a real issue.
-And when I framed it that way, suddenly the protest was viewed differently by the white people I was talking to, and particularly in the construction trade where you have, and I’m being very stereotypical here, you know, kind of the guy’s guys.
+But, it was a police–Black issue that erupted and that’s a real issue.
+And when I framed it that way, suddenly the protest was viewed differently by the White people I was talking to, and particularly in the construction trade where you have — and I’m being very stereotypical here — you know, kind of the guy’s guys.
 If you are picked on all the time, you eventually get fed up and you react.
 And this is what happened.
-This is a reaction to, “Hey, I haven’t been treated fairly.”
+It was a reaction to, “Hey, I haven’t been treated fairly.”
 You can relate to that.
 But the issue is bigger.
 “Why is this group being treated unfairly?”
 I’ve belonged to a lot of industry groups, and people from Baltimore to Los Angeles said, “Hey, Scott, I understand you’re on the Ferguson Commission.
 What’s that all about?”
 I had some pretty interesting positive conversations.
-I think that’s really the legacy that I see us leaving now that these groups are engaged.
+That’s really the legacy I see us leaving now that these groups are engaged.